 - 75 grams rye chops or 7 grain hot cereal such as Bob’s Red Mill

 - 200 grams dark rye flour

 - 2 tablespoons molasses

 - The night before, make the Levain and the Soaker: Combine the ingredients for the Levain in a medium bowl.
 Stir with a spoon to combine (mixture will be thick and the texture of wet cement).
 Cover with plastic wrap and leave at room temperature overnight, approximately 12 hours.
 Combine the ingredients for the Soaker in a small bowl.
 Cover with plastic wrap and leave at room temperature overnight, approximately 12 hours.

-Combine the Levain and the Soaker in the bowl of a heavy duty stand mixer.
+- Combine the Levain and the Soaker (no need to drain) in the bowl of a heavy duty stand mixer.
 Add remaining dough ingredients.
 Using the paddle attachment, mix on low speed for 3-4 minutes, scraping down the sides of the bowl occasionally.
 Increase speed to medium and continue to mix and periodically scrape down the sides of the bowl for another 4 minutes.

 - Using a sturdy spoon or spatula, transfer the dough to the prepared loaf pan, distributing it evenly across the length of the pan and smoothing out the top with a rubber spatula (if you are having trouble smoothing out the top, dampen the spatula slightly with water).
 Dust the surface of the loaf generously with rye flour.
 Put the cover on the loaf pan and let it rise until it comes to within a ½ inch of the top of the pan.
 This may take anywhere from 1 ½-4 hours depending on the temperature of your kitchen and the dough.